-The book is supported by online resources for both lecturers and students, including PowerPoint slides, quizzes to fit each of the chapters, multiple choice questions, answers to end-of-chapter questions, and a team-project pro forma – consisting of handouts for a sequential team project based on the textbook, in which students have to design an advertising campaign.
+The book is supported by comprehensive online resources for both instructors and students, including teaching guides for each chapter, PowerPoint slides, quizzes, answers to end-of-chapter questions, multiple choice queations and a team-project pro forma – consisting of handouts for a sequential team project based on the textbook, in which students have to design an advertising campaign.

 Suitable for Marketing Communications and Advertising & Promotion modules at UG and PG levels.

 - PowerPoint slides